United States Nuclear Regulatory Commission - Protecting People and the Environment

 Overview of the Small Business Program

-The Small Business Program serves the U.S Nuclear Regulatory Commission (NRC) and the community by advocating for small businesses, including those owned by the disadvantaged, women, veterans, and service-disabled veterans, as well as those located in Historically Underutilized Business Zones (HUBZones).
+The Small Business Program serves the U.S Nuclear Regulatory Commission (NRC) and the business community by advocating for small businesses, including businesses owned by the disadvantaged, women, veterans, and service-disabled veterans, and companies located in Historically Underutilized Business Zones (HUBZones).
 For more information, please see the following topics on this page:

 Vision Statement